HackBinghamton/shell-tutorial/README.md

 need to install a shell

 In the next workshop, we will be learning the basics of git.
-Since Git for Windows comes with a version of BASH (the shell on Mac and Linux), we recommend that you install it.
+Since Git for Windows comes with a version of Bash (the shell on Mac and Linux), we recommend that you install it.
 You can get it [here.](https://git-for-windows.github.io/)